About ECI . Services . Resources . News . Contact

 1. Low Tax Rate on Remitted Income Only

 A flat rate of 15% is chargeable only on income (less personal allowances) received in, or remitted to, Malta from either local or foreign sources.
-The minimum tax payable to permanent residents stands at Lm1,800 per annum.
+The minimum tax payable to permanent residents stands at 15,000 per annum for the whole family.
 No tax is chargeable on foreign source income that is not received in Malta.

 If you are considering taking up residence in Malta, you are advised to discuss the matter with us prior to making the move, since, under some double tax treaties, the tax benefits discussed above may not apply to some government pensions, civil service pensions and similar state pensions.